 Asia Insurance Building

 The former Asia Insurance Building is a high-rise building formerly for commercial use, located on Finlayson Green near Raffles Place, in Singapore's Downtown Core.
 The Asia Insurance Building was also known as the A.I.
-Building, but was renamed to Ascott Raffles Place after the Ascott Group ...more
+Building, but was renamed to Ascott Raffles Place after the Ascott Group completed its redevelopment of the building into a serviced apartment residence in November 2008. ...more